 You’ve met your board-certified plastic surgeon.
 You’ve selected your date for your surgery and have all your preparations in order.
 But what about recovery time?

-A tummy tuck, or abdominoplasty, is a very common plastic surgery procedure.
+In New Jersey tummy tuck surgery or abdominoplasty, is a very common plastic surgery procedure.
 However, your length of recuperation and the overall postoperative course will depend on several factors including your overall health and compliance with your physicians’ instructions.
 Understanding this recovery process and timeline will make your surgical transformation much easier.A post shared by Alexis L. Parcells MD (@alexisparcellsmd)

 It’s natural to want to bounce back to normal after your surgery, but it’s important that you give your body time to heal.